 Speaking of Ikea hacks, check out this other cool project from hunker.
-This started out as a IKEA Alseda stool which is a lovely piece on its own.
+This started out as an IKEA Alseda stool which is a lovely piece on its own.
 It got a plywood base and four cute little legs and just like that it became a chic little table.

 If it’s an outdoor coffee table you want to build, consider a more rugged design and maybe using some less common materials as well.
-This table featured on bybrittanygoldwyn has a top made of three concrete pavers and a wooden frame.
+This concrete coffee table featured on bybrittanygoldwyn has a top made of three concrete pavers and a wooden frame.

 Want to explore a bit your creative side?
 How about an artsy coffee table that captures your style in a unique way?
 One such idea is described in a project from deliciousanddiy.
-The supplies used include some Agate crystal slices, resin, mod podge, paint in different colors, glitter, wood stain, tape, a drill, wood boards and a foam paintbrush.
+The supplies used include some Agate crystal slices, resin, mod podge, paint in different colors, glitter, wood stain, tape, a drill, wood boards, and a foam paintbrush.

 You’ve probably seen those amazing tables with resin inserts since they’ve been very popular for quite some time now.
 Well, you can make your own amazing coffee table using a similar technique.
 It’s all described on instructables.